statgen/pheweb/README.rst

 How to Build a PheWeb for your Data
 ===================================

-Loading data into a new PheWeb is done in four steps, followed by two steps of polishing.
-Hopefully only steps 1 and 2 will take much effort.
-If steps 3 or 4 give you any trouble, please email me at pjvh@umich.edu and I'll see what I can do to improve things.
-And steps 5 and 6 should only be as difficult as you want them to be.
+If any of these steps is incorrect, please email me at pjvh@umich.edu and I'll see what I can do to improve things.

 1. Install PheWeb
 -----------------